Book Now

 Malaria Risk & Prevention in Bwindi Impenetrable National Park

 When planning a trip to Bwindi Impenetrable National Park for gorilla trekking, one might wonder about the risk of catching malaria.
 Since the park is in a tropical region, there is a chance of getting malaria while on safari.
+However, the risk here is lower compared to other parts of Uganda because the park is at a high altitude, and mosquitoes do not survive well in such areas.

 Bwindi National Park is located at an altitude between 1,190 and 2,367 meters above sea level.
 This makes the risk of malaria lower because the female Anopheles mosquitoes that transmit malaria are not common at high altitudes.